 Making a will in the UAE

-— The process of inheritance of property in the UAE is governed by a complex combination of Sharia law, local civil law and international agreements.
-The inheritance procedure may vary depending on the nationality, religion, and marital status of the testator.
+The inheritance of property in the UAE is governed by a complex combination of Sharia law, local civil law, and international agreements.
+The inheritance procedure can vary significantly depending on the testator's nationality, religion, and marital status.

-Therefore, we recommend making a will if you have property in the UAE.
+Therefore, we strongly recommend preparing a will if you own property in the UAE.

-Legalization of documents confirming kinship.
-Hire a local lawyer and submit an application to the local court for the division of the estate.
-The final decision will be made by the judge, and the trial will take place in Arabic.
+Requires legalization of documents proving kinship.
+A local lawyer must be hired to file a case in the local court for estate division.
+The final decision is made by a judge, and proceedings are in Arabic.

-All court procedures and inheritance can take from 1 year or more.
+All court procedures can take 1 year or more.

-The cost of local lawyers and the trial is many times higher than the cost of making and certifying a will.
+The cost of hiring local lawyers and proceeding to trial significantly exceeds the cost of preparing and attesting a will.

 Who can make a will in the UAE:

-What can a will executed in the UAE include?:
+What can a will in the UAE include?

 Find out the cost and other details